Hawkins Family Dentistry - Midlothian

 Frequently Asked Questions

-Pediatric dentistry focuses on caring for children’s teeth from infancy through their teenage years.
-Dentists specializing in this field are trained to manage the various changes that occur in children’s mouths as they transition into adulthood.
+Pediatric dentistry specializes in caring for children’s teeth from infancy through their teenage years.
+Pediatric dentists are trained to manage the unique dental changes that occur as children grow, ensuring their oral health is properly maintained through each stage of development.

-Just like adults, toddlers typically visit the dentist every 6 months as a general guideline.
-Some may need more frequent visits, like every 3 or 8 months, depending on their specific dental needs and preferences.
-It’s important not to go more than a year between appointments.
-If your child is experiencing any discomfort or pain, it’s best to schedule an appointment right away.
+Like adults, toddlers should visit the dentist every six months for routine checkups.
+However, some children may need more frequent visits—every three to eight months—depending on their specific dental needs.
+It’s important not to let more than a year pass between visits.
+If your child experiences discomfort or dental pain, schedule an appointment as soon as possible.

-Children should start flossing as soon as they have two teeth that touch.
-This usually occurs around the age of 2 to 3 years old.
-Flossing helps remove food particles and plaque from between teeth and under the gumline, preventing cavities and gum disease later on.
+Children should begin flossing as soon as they have two teeth that touch, which usually happens around ages two to three.
+Flossing helps remove food particles and plaque from between teeth and along the gumline, reducing the risk of cavities and gum disease.

-Fluoride toothpaste helps strengthen tooth enamel, making it more resistant to decay.
-For children, who are prone to cavities, using fluoride toothpaste in the right amount (a smear or pea-sized amount depending on age) can significantly reduce the risk of tooth decay.
+Fluoride strengthens tooth enamel, making it more resistant to decay.
+Since children are more susceptible to cavities, using fluoride toothpaste in the right amount (a smear for younger children and a pea-sized amount for older kids) can significantly reduce their risk of developing cavities while promoting stronger, healthier teeth.

 What Our Patients Are Saying

-For more than 15 years, we've earned our 5-star reputation as one of the most trusted dental care providers for residents of Midlothian, Chesterfield, Powhatan, and the Greater Richmond area.
+For more than 15 years, we've earned our 5-star reputation as one of the most trusted dental care providers for residents of Midlothian, North Chesterfield, Bon Air & the Greater Richmond area.
 We love our patients, and it seems they love us too!

 • Google reviews